Skiing and Snowboarding

 New Zealand Ski Season

-The New Zealand ski season is roughly from early July to early
+The New Zealand ski season is roughly from late June to early

-The New Zealand winter school holidays generally occur between the following
+The New Zealand winter school holidays are expected to occur between the following

 We suggest you book your ski trips outside of these school holiday